From time to time, I noted that my ROG G752VT heated horribly in this point (above the right-bottom angle):

-With them, the problem seems to occurs even more frequently.
+With them, the problem seems to occur even more frequently.

-I was able to trigger the problem using Firefox to view any streamed videos (YouTube, Amazon Prime Video…) for some minutes.
+I was able to trigger the problem using Firefox to view any streaming videos (YouTube, Amazon Prime Video…) for some minutes.

 The weird thing is that it never pops up while the PC is working hard (running games, …).